AlexMihai1804/AutoWatering/docs/ble-api/characteristics/18-rain-sensor-config.md

 - Sensor and integration enable flags are independent to support logging without automation.
 - Reserved bytes are not used; zero-fill for forward compatibility.

+### ⚠️ Important: Skip Threshold Behaviour
+The `skip_threshold_mm` field in this characteristic is a **global default** value.
+However, actual skip decisions use **per-channel thresholds** configured in each channel's Growing Environment settings (`14-growing-environment.md`).

+**Skip logic only applies to TIME and VOLUME watering modes.** For FAO-56 automatic modes (`AUTO_QUALITY`, `AUTO_ECO`), skip is never applied because the FAO-56 algorithm already incorporates rainfall data into its ET0-based calculations.
+Applying skip on top of that would result in double-counting rain impact.

 ## Behaviour

 ### Read (`read_rain_config`)